-- Make avocado toast.
+- Likewise, you could make avocado toast.

 14. Kiwi Fruit brings peace from Anxiety

-After 6 weeks, the study showed that those who ate 2 a day had less depression and fatigue and were more energized and loving life.
+In short, after 6 weeks, the study showed that those who ate 2 a day had less depression and fatigue and were more energized and loving life.

 Kiwis contain Vitamin C. This essential vitamin helps to protect the body from the effects of stress and it fights free radicals.